VegaDeftwing/OpGuidesHugoSrc/content/Phil/medical.md

 ## Drugs

 Most drugs and prostitution should be legal at the age of 18.
-However, trafficking obviously not, and drugs must be sold by an individual with a licence to deal and said licence may be revoked if the product is sold with a false label or is tainted.
+However, trafficking obviously not, and drugs must be sold by an individual with a license to deal and said license may be revoked if the product is sold with a false label or is tainted.

 <a href="https://www.youtube.com/watch?v=kP15q815Saw">3 Arguments Why Marijuana Should Stay Illegal Reviewed</a> (great video, includes many studies)